Christine-Kinyua/Operations-Consulting-Simulations/README.md

 ## Objective
 To present a practical, structured, and results-oriented approach to operational consulting that supports growing organizations in building efficient and sustainable systems.

+## 📂 Presentations
+All consulting overview and case study presentations can be found in the [presentations](presentations/) folder.